 Defend Yourself, Use the 4 D's

-- DEET - Use insect repellents that contain DEET or any other EPA approved insect repellent.
+- DEET - Use insect repellents that contains DEET or any other EPA approved insect repellent.

 - Dress - Wear long sleeves and long pants when you are outside.